 Every time someone mentions a musical I like, I generally say, “Oh, that’s one of my favorites.”
 I don’t really have a list of favorites, but perhaps I should write one down.
 Like Cusack, again, in “High Fidelity” says, “What really matters is what you like, not what you’re like.”

 When I attend a musical with my wife, we always buy the cast album if possible.
 If you are familiar with particular Broadway musicals you can experience the entire play just by listening to the music.
 In your mind you can see the characters, hear their lines and watch their actions.
 In reality you are just listening to the songs performed on stage, but the human mind tends to fill in the blanks.
 I remember returning from Seattle after seeing “Wicked: The Untold Story of the Witches of Oz” by Steven Schwartz, and my friend Rob Erb said, “That’s the best musical I’ve ever seen.”
-A good musical should give you that feeling each time you see it.
+A good musical should give you that feeling each time you see it.“Sometimes the absolute most positive thing you can be in a boring society is completely negative.”

 I love live performances.
 If I have seen a performer live AND have their music on a CD I’m in heaven.
 If I have CDs of a favorite singer and haven’t seen them live, I search on the internet for their concert dates.
 And sometimes I just fall into the right situation.